-The Chief Executive Officer (or delegate) may at anytime vary the rates and allowances upon giving notice in writing to the student.
-The new rate of pay must not exceed the ASO1 (or equivalent) level except in exceptional circumstances and with the approval of People and Culture, System Performance and Service Delivery, Department for Health and Ageing.
-For historical rates see below.
+The Chief Executive Officer (or delegate) may at any time vary the rates and allowances upon giving notice in writing to the student.
+The new rate of pay must not exceed the ASO1 (or equivalent) level except in exceptional circumstances and with the approval of Workforce Services, Corporate and System Support Services, Department for Health and Wellbeing.